Indigenous language Native American Indian culture Totem art

 Inchworms do not play a prominent role in Native American mythology.
 Like other small animals and insects, they sometimes appear in legends to symbolize meekness and humility.
 Conversely, a giant inchworm appears as a monster in Cherokee folklore.
 In some southeastern tribes, inchworms were said to have the power of appearing and disappearing from sight, so inchworms were sometimes sewn inside lacrosse balls as a charm to make them difficult for opponents to see.

-Back to Native Indians animal spirit
+Back to Indian animal stories

-Back to our Indian story page
+Back to our Indian tale page

 Back to Sea monster myth

 American Indian name Choctaw Indian reservations Native American art projects Tribal Indian tattoo

 Would you like to help support our organization's work with endangered American Indian languages?